php-censor/php-censor/docs/en/configuring.md

     default_user_id: 1
 ```

-where you can get the `default_user_id by` logging into the mysql database and selecting your user ID from the `users` table in
+where you can get the `default_user_id` by logging into the database and selecting your user ID from the `users` table in
 the PHP Censor database.